tmetsch/rusty_llm/README.md

 as it uses *target-cpu=native* flag.
 Note that is also can optionally also include options to build with CLBlast for GPU support.

-Use the following example manifest to deploy this application:
+Use the following [example manifest](k8s_deployment.yaml) to deploy this application:

-    kubectl apply -f chat_deployment.yaml
+    kubectl apply -f k8s_deployment.yaml

 ***Note***: make sure to adapt the docker image & paths - the manifest above uses hostPaths!